dials/dials/CONTRIBUTING.md

 - Try not to do `from <module> import *` imports - it makes it hard to trace where definitions are coming from, and turns off many useful diagnostics in static analysis tools.
-Exceptions are allowed for modules that purely import from an extension to wrap the interface, if it would be excessively verbose.
+Exceptions are allowed for modules that purely import from an extension to wrap the interface, if it would be excessively verbose otherwise.
 - Make pull requests a clean representation of the implementation of a feature — meandering commit history is okay for WIP branches if it's supposed to be squashed down to one commit eventually, but development dead-ends and back